petterm/HH-GuildFrame/README.md

 A World of Warcraft Classic addon that adds an improved guild frame for managing players in the guild.

-Specifically talored for the guild setup used by the Classic guild Held Hostile.
+Specifically tailored for the guild setup used by the Classic guild Held Hostile.

 ### Features
 - Larger guild window for easy overview